 11. Discover why kruidnoten are everyone’s favourite small cookie

 Kruidnoten, spice nuts is its literal translation, are small round, crispy cookies that are part of the Sinterklaas festivities in The Netherlands.
 They are made of flour, butter, brown sugar, pepper, cinnamon, ginger, cloves, cardamom and nutmeg.
 And since Sinterklaas leaves The Netherlands after the 5th of December, these kruidnoten are on sale at every supermarket after the 5th of December.
 Buy the ones from the brand ‘Bolletje’, they are the best kruidnoten in The Netherlands.
+Very similar are speculaas cookies, which can be found in The Netherlands throughout the year, but are traditionally eaten during December.
+The best speculaas can be found in bakeries and they only sell them during the winter festivity period.

 12. Drink the best seasonal Dutch craft beers